-The "legacy" branch is firmware 2.5+ and will never cross the 3.0 boundary.
+The oldest legacy branch is firmware 2.50+.
 That indicates an internal PCB prior to Rev 9.
-This is externally verifiable by virtue of a male DB-9 connector for the RS-232 which requires a gender changer and null modem adapter to work with modern computers and COTS USB-to-serial cables.
+This is externally verifiable by virtue of a male DB-9 connector for the RS-232 which requires a gender changer and null modem adapter to work with modern computers and COTS USB-toserial cables.

-Do not attempt to manually upgrade a legacy device to firmware version 3.0+, or downgrade a 3.0+ device to 2.x firmware.
-Attempting to do so may render the device nonbootable or result in operational errors, and require assistance from an Authorized AMI Technical Representative to recover.
+Do not attempt to manually upgrade the older legacy device to firmware version 3.00+, or downgrade a 3.00+ device to 2.xx firmware.
+Attempting to do so can render the device non-bootable or result in operational errors, and require assistance from an Authorized AMI Technical Representative to recover.

-The goal of AMI is to continue supporting legacy devices with all bug fixes and new features where the hardware supports it.
-Features specific to newer branch firmware (3.0+) are noted in this manual.
+The goal of AMI is to continue supporting legacy devices with all bug fixes and new features where the legacy hardware supports it.
+Features specific to newer firmware versions are noted in this manual.